 Volentine added that the UXL also does accessibility work, which ensures all users, including those with disabilities, can have a good user experience and can access information.

 Before the COVID-19 pandemic, CCI students and faculty were always able to get time in the lab to conduct research studies, complete course projects, or get hands-on training.
 For example, a student might use the lab to complete a project for a UX design class or to complete a thesis or dissertation.
 Now that many classes have gone virtual and social distancing is necessary, Volentine said they’ve had to change some of their services.

 The UXL welcomes any CCI student or faculty who want to familiarize themselves with the equipment and process, and lab employees are there to help them.
 The lab can also help them with any online research.
 If they have something they hope to do in person, lab employees can work with them to transition it to a virtual platform, Volentine said.
 They are also available to talk to students about lab services and equipment, and provide additional resources for learning.

 Besides adjusting services to help students and faculty during the pandemic, Volentine said they’ve also had to adjust how they serve their paying customers.
-The UX Lab has done work for other units at the University of Tennessee, for the NSF DataONE project, for the Oak Ridge National Lab, and for a variety of private businesses.
-They’ve made a lot of adjustments, but have been able to successfully continue to support their client needs.
+The UX Lab has done work for other units at the University of Tennessee, for the NSF DataONE project, for Oak Ridge National Lab, and for a variety of private businesses.
+By making a lot of adjustments, they have been able to continue to support their client needs.